With Treatment

 Services provided:

-Arlington County Behavioral Healthcare is an inpatient substance use treatment center in Arlington, Virginia that is situated in the 22204 zip code.
-It offers regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services.
-Arlington County Behavioral Healthcare accommodates judicial clients, people with co-occurring pain and substance use and adult women.
+Arlington County Behavioral Healthcare is an inpatient substance use rehabilitation center in Arlington, Virginia that is situated in the 22204 zip code.
+It offers regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+Arlington County Behavioral Healthcare can accommodate rehab for adult men, adult women and HIV/AIDS clients.

 Address: 2120 Washington Boulevard, Arlington, VA 22204 in Arlington County